 The Route

-Demelza’s route will not follow any standard ‘End-to-End’ route – rather, she will be connecting twenty different APR Member Retreat Houses and Retreat Leaders as she travels from the most westerly tip of Cornwall to the northernmost tip of Scotland.
-These will include:
+Travelling with her partner, Ben, Demelza’s route did not follow any standard ‘End-to-End’ route – rather, she connected twenty different APR Member Retreat Houses and Retreat Leaders as she travelled from the most westerly tip of Cornwall to the northernmost tip of Scotland:

 - The Haven, Porthcurno, Cornwall